OSU-CS290-F16/assignment-0-Tusingz/README.md

 Use this link to sign up for CS 290 on Piazza using your ONID email address: https://piazza.com/oregonstate/fall2016/cs290

-We'll be using Piazza in this course for Q&A because it's geared towards students helping other students with the class.
+'ll be using Piazza in this course for Q&A because it's geared towards students helping other students with the class.
 Anyone can post or answer a question on Piazza, even anonymously, and the instructor and TAs can revise and endorse student answers, which means you can be confident in the quality of the response.

 You are *strongly encouraged* to post any class-related querstions to Piazza first instead of emailing the instructor or TAs.
 You should also get in the habit of checking in to Piazza to answer other students' questions.
 This will not only enable everyone to get help quickly, but it will also help you improve your understanding of the material, since teaching someone else is the best way to learn something.